 Since there have been some changes, it is important for you to review this booklet even if you have read the Code in previous years.
 A complete list of the changes can be found on page 2.
-Some of these changes include: new media release options, allowing cell phone use on buses under certain conditions, Dress Code changes, revised FCAT administration rules, and notice to parents to contact law enforcement for serious incidents that occur off-campus.
-Please note that the section on make up work for unexcused absences (p.10) is still under discussion by the School Board as this document goes to print.
-Any changes to the make up work policy will be provided during the Fall term.
+Some of these changes include: new media release options, limits to when make-up work can be accepted for credit and grade, allowing cell phone use on buses under certain conditions, Dress Code changes, revised FCAT administration rules, and notice to parents to contact law enforcement for serious incidents that occur off-campus.